TITLE 5 POST-SECONDARY EDUCATION

 J. “Non-enrollment” means a student is not enrolled in a public post-secondary educational institution.

-L. “Public post-secondary educational institution” means a research or comprehensive institution, as defined in Article XII, Section 11 of the New Mexico constitution, and branch community colleges or community college or technical and vocational institute as defined by Section 21-13, 14, and 16 NMSA 1978.
+M. “Public post-secondary educational institution” means a research or comprehensive institution, as defined in Article XII, Section 11 of the New Mexico constitution, and branch community colleges or community college or technical and vocational institute as defined by Section 21-13, 14 and 16 NMSA 1978.

-M. “Qualified student” means a full-time student who completed high school, graduated from a public or accredited private New Mexico high school or who received a high school equivalency credential while maintaining residency in New Mexico and who either:
+O. “Qualified student” means a full-time student who completed high school at a public or accredited private New Mexico high school, graduated from a public or accredited private New Mexico high school or who received a high school equivalency credential while maintaining residency in New Mexico and who either:

-(1) immediately upon completion of high school, graduation or receipt of a credential was accepted for entrance to and attended a public post-secondary educational institution; or
+(1) within 16 months of graduation or receipt of a high school equivalency credential, was accepted for entrance to and attended a public post-secondary educational institution without having previously enrolled at a non-qualifying postsecondary institution; or

 (3) successfully completed the first semester at a public post-secondary educational institution with a grade point average of 2.5 or higher on a 4.0 scale during the first semester of full time enrollment.